bluehabit/BlogPosts/CSS/CSS Only Animations.md

 Look one level directly below the current parent element, that is the child.

 ### Descendant Selector (no symbol, use a space between two selectors)
-Follow the branches of a parent element downward to identify all of its descendants.
+*Any* node underneath a parent element can be considered a descendant.

 ### Combinators